 Fantastic Racism: Humans are regarded as the homeless of space, and despised accordingly.

 Guard: You're lying!
 He's not a slave and you're not traders.
 He doesn't carry himself like a slave!
 Look at the way he stands... probably ex-military.
 Akrennian traders always threaten before they ask a favor, it's tradition. [to Stith] And your robes are made out of bedspreads.
 Preed: Just out of curiosity, did we have a plan "B"?
-[Stith charges the guard and lays him out with a few brutal kicks] Preed: An intelligent guard.
+[Stith charges the guard and lays him out with a brutal Boot to the Head] Preed: An intelligent guard.
 Didn't see that one coming.

 Cale too, when he steals an energy-construct Drej fighter to escape from the mothership.
 There is a shakier justification in Cale's Story.
 He is depicted as having an almost magical touch with any technology.
 Also note, while he's flying it, the ship is bobbing around sloppily, and he hits the walls several times just getting out of the Drej ship.
 He's managing to fly it, sure, but just barely.